 Any natural person, firm, association, corporation, business or other trust, partnership, federal or state agency or subdivision thereof, or any body politic, desiring electric service from the Cooperative shall make an application for membership and electric service and pay the established membership fee, together with any service security deposit, service connection fee, administration fees or facilities extension deposit or charge, contribution-in-aid of construction, or executed supplemental contract, or any combination thereof, that may be required by the Cooperative, hereafter referred to as "other payments, if any."
 In the application, applicant shall agree to purchase from the Cooperative all electric energy purchased for use on the premises and to be bound by the Cooperative's Articles of Incorporation, Bylaws, and all rules, regulations, policies, rate schedules, rate classifications, contracts, etc. established pursuant thereto; including, but not limited to , grants of easements and rights of way.
-Upon termination of membership, the membership fee will be applied against any unpaid balance owed the Cooperative, and any remaining balance will be refunded, net of processing fee, if applicable.
+Upon termination of membership, the membership fee and applicable deposit will be applied against any unpaid balance owed the Cooperative, and any remaining balance will be refunded, net of processing fee, if applicable.

 B. Contractors and developers shall be required to pay the membership fee as set forth in paragraph 101 above, and shall be required to pay any service connection fee for connecting service, and, subject to the provisions of Section 103, may be required to pay additional deposits for additional temporary services to buildings or other projects which, when completed, will be furnished with permanent service from the lines constructed to furnish the temporary service.